Dr. Domenico Lepore

 He has a passion for cinema, and since moving to north America he has developed a deep interest in a branch of Jewish philosophy known as Chabad Chasidus.
 He is married to his partner, Dr. Angela Montgomery, and they now live in Victoria, BC.

 Books by Dr. Lepore

 Dr. Lepore co-authored the book entitled ‘Deming and Goldratt: The Decalogue’ with Oded Cohen, published in the U.S. in 1999 by Dr. Goldratt’s publisher, North River Press.
 This was the first book on the Theory of Constraints to be published by North River that was not authored by Dr. Goldratt himself.

-The book was selected to be featured in The Deming Forum’s own Learning Library, is suggested reading and is cited in studies by several universities around the world.
-It continues to sell consistently fourteen years after its publication.
+The book was translated into several languages, selected to be featured in The Deming Forum’s own Learning Library, is suggested reading and is cited in studies by several universities around the world.
+It continues to sell consistently twenty years after its publication.

-‘Sechel: logic, language and tools to manage any organization as a network’ is a book offers further insight into the Decalogue™ methodology, as well as several chapters with practical indications on implementing the methodology.
+‘Sechel: logic, language and tools to manage any organization as a network’ is a book that offers further insight into the Decalogue™ methodology, as well as several chapters with practical indications on implementing the methodology.
 The Decalogue™ is also presented through the Intelligent Management blog.